semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

 ### Github

-The first piece of information r2c uses are the github-action logs.
+The first piece of information r2c uses are the GitHub Actions logs.
 You can send them to r2c by clicking the settings button next to **search logs** and then **download log archive**.

 If this does not have the information you need, save the logs that Semgrep CI produces.
 On each run, Semgrep CI creates a `.semgrep_logs` folder with the following information: